 ENRICO ROSELLI, CEO, LA MARTINA

 The current fashion climate pushes everyone to work together, sharing risks, solutions and skills.
 We have invested in technologies allowing us to integrate selected multibrand shops as pick-up points for customers who have purchased our goods.
 Furthermore, our platforms allow our retail partners to access our stock according to their needs and to run joint communication and marketing activities on and off-line, thus creating a more consolidated relationship.
-We aim to create a collaborative workflow where each activity is carried out by whoever is in the best position and has the capability to do so, with margins and remuneration split proportionally.
+We aim to create a collaborative workflow where each activity is carried out by whoever is in the best position, and has the capability, to do so, with margins and remuneration split proportionally.

 DAVID RAZON, CEO, SEVEN7ORIGINAL